The Hindu Way Of Life, Living According To Hindu Dharma For Self Realization

 Many Hindu texts are presently available at reasonable prices all over the world from many sources.
 One does not lose anything by going through these books and trying to understand what they actually mean.
 These books definitely help one to gain an insight into the basics of Hindu religion and help one to develop a correct attitude towards one's religion.
 At least we will be able to know correctly what the right of way of living is.

 Let us remember that in other religions, scriptures do occupy the central part.
 These religions are more organized because an understanding of the basic scripture is fundamental to the practice of religion.
-While there are hundreds of Hindus who have never read a Veda, or Upanishads, it is difficult to come across a Christian, or a Muslim who has never gone through his or her holy book.
-Many carry them to their places of work or keep it in their houses for regular or occasional study.
-It is wrong to presume that Hinduism does not prescribe study of religious scriptures.
-In fact it is an essential and integral part of a person's education and religious life.
+While there are hundreds of Hindus who have never read a Veda, or Upanishads, it is difficult to come across Christians or Muslims who have never gone through their holy book.
+Many carry them to their places of work or keep it in their houses for regular or occasional study or reference.
+It is wrong to presume that Hinduism does not prescribe the study of religious scriptures.
+In fact, it is an essential and integral part of a person's education and religious life.

-The purpose of this article is not to advocate blind faith or blind following, but to make us understand the need for a judicious exercise of choosing what is right and what is wrong for one not in complete and total freedom but according to the scriptures (external dharma) and one's own inner nature or internal dharma.
+The purpose of this article is not to advocate blind faith or blind following, but to make the readers understand the need to make right decisions about what is appropriate and necessary to cultivate right faith and practice it according to the scriptures (external Dharma) and one's own essential nature or inherent Dharma.

-An individual has freedom in Hinduism to choose what is right for him or her, but only after careful examination and analysis of a given situation.
-One can always use one buddhi or intelligence to know what is right and appropriate in any given situation, without rationalizing one's inactivity, lack of interest and indifference.
+Hindus have the freedom to choose what is right for them, but only according to the approved code of conduct and after careful examination and analysis of their specific spiritual needs and personality types.
+In doing so they may use their discerning wisdom (buddhi) to know what is right and appropriate in any given situation, without rationalizing their irreligiosity or lack of interest.

-Let us remember that Hinduism does not prescribe anyway of life, but a way of life according to one's Dharma as prescribed in the religious texts, especially the Vedas and the other sacred literature.
-One should also have a clear idea of what is superstition and obscurantism, in order to make his way of life the correct way of life.
-However, one should never dismiss the very reading of the literature as an exercise in futility.
-That would amount to leading a way of life like a blind man groping in the darkness and accepting his blindness as way of life.
+Let us remember that Hinduism does not prescribe anyway of life, but a way of life which is in harmony with the eternal law of God (Dharma) as prescribed in the religious texts, especially the Vedas and the other sacred literature.
+It means that one must be conversant with the sacred texts and the essential practice of Hinduism to practice it as a way of life, rather than a mere collection of rituals and spiritual techniques.
+It is also necessary to have a clear idea of what constitutes superstition and obscurantism, in order to make the way of life free from evil, delusion and negative karmic consequences.
+In this regard one should never undermine the importance of reading the sacred texts as an exercise in futility.
+Ignoring them would amount to leading a way of life like a blind man groping in the darkness and accepting it as the universal reality.

 Suggestions for Further Reading